The Best Beaches in South Africa

 Equally as breathtaking as Robberg Beach, but even quieter, lies Buffels Bay.
 This white-sand wonder is ideal if you’re staying in Knysna and crave a taste of the ocean.
 What’s more, ‘Buffs Bay’ as the locals call it, is a first-class spot for whale watching.
 From the safety of these sequestered shores, you can feast your eyes on Humpbacks and Southern Rights as well as Bottle-neck dolphins.

 The Best Beaches in Durban/KwaZulu-Natal

-The thriving city of Durban adopts a laid-back culture, centred around beach life.
-And it’s no wonder - with an awe-inspiring portfolio of glittering shores surrounded by luxury accommodation - Durban lives up to its glowing reputation.
+The thriving city of Durban adopts a laid-back culture, centered around beach life - and it’s no wonder.
+With an awe-inspiring portfolio of glittering shores surrounded by luxury accommodations, Durban lives up to its glowing reputation.

 Skyscrapers meet stretches of sand and sea at Golden Mile beach.
 With a striking resemblance to Australia’s similarly named Gold Coast - you won’t be able to tear yourself away from Durban Beach in South Africa.
 Its impressive promenade plays host to uShaka Marine World, Suncoast Casino, Entertainment World, and Moses Mabhida Stadium.

-As the name denotes, Shelly Beach in South Africa is covered with infinite small shells.
+As the name denotes, Shelly beach in South Africa is covered with infinite small shells.
 Not only does this bring about copious amounts of joy for shell-collecting enthusiasts but for young children, too.
-It’s not just the shells that make this South African beach stand out though, it's also the lively lagoons and stellar snorkelling sites.
+Though it’s not just the shells that make this South African beach stand out, it’s also the lively lagoons and stellar snorkeling sites.